closedloop-technologies/quantready-base/README.md

 ## ✅✅✅ QuantReady Stack - Templates

 * [quantready](https://github.com/closedloop-technologies/quantready)
-  * CLI for creating and configuring projects and using the quantread-* templates
+  * CLI for creating and configuring projects and using the quantready-* templates
 * [quantready-base](https://github.com/closedloop-technologies/quantready)
   * This template - build and publish python libraries and docker images
 * [quantready-api](https://github.com/closedloop-technologies/quantready-api) - A template to build and deploy fastapi applications